Reviews & Testimonials

 I come mainly from a western boxing background, and was looking for something to supplement my training to help my flexibility and agility.

-I heard about Sifu Craig Kiessling’s class through a friend and have been hooked ever since.
+Having heard about Sifu Craig Kiessling’s class through a friend, I’ve undoubtedly been hooked ever since.

 I must say this Kung Fu class offers one of the most complete systems for developing overall fitness and practical martial skills.